CMS Transition Information

 As a result, the Ohio Department of Developmental Disabilities determined that County Boards can no longer provide the following services:

-Adult day support (currently offered at our Calumet, Jergens, Kuntz, Liberty and Northview centers)
+- Adult day support (currently offered at our Calumet, Jergens, Kuntz and Liberty centers)

 How will MCBDDS address these requirements?

-Because the changes affect individuals receiving services, their families, private providers and County Board employees, the Montgomery County Board of Developmental Disabilities Services sought input from all of the previously mentioned groups and members of the community.
+Because the changes affect individuals receiving services, their families, private providers and County Board employees, the Montgomery County Board of Developmental Disabilities Services (MCBDDS) sought input from all of the previously mentioned groups and members of the community before developing a comprehensive Transition Plan to guide the changes that needed to take place.
+(MCBDDS also created a graphic explanation of the Transition Plan.)